-The Ultimate List Of 4th Of July Fireworks Displays In Maryland
+The Ultimate List Of 2018 4th Of July Fireworks Displays In Maryland

 Well, we’ve taken the liberty of creating a list, broken down by county, of where to watch the patriotic displays of colorful explosions.

-Unless where otherwise noted, displays are scheduled for Tuesday, July 4, 2017.
+Except where otherwise noted, displays are scheduled for Wednesday, July 4, 2018.
 (If we missed one, let us know!
 E-mail us at wjzwebcontactmanagement@cbs.com and put “fireworks” in the subject line!)

 Allegany County